 40 For he who is not against us is on our side.

 41 For whoever gives you a cup of water to drink in My name, because you belong to Messiah, assuredly, I say to you, he will by no means lose his reward.”

-In our other works we show how Yshua was against the rabbinical order, as He considered it to be a replacement of His Father’s Levitical order.
-However, we should note that Yshua was not against Judaism, or the practices of the patriarchs.
-For example, even though Yshua roundly condemned the rabbis for wearing wide straps on their tefillin (phylacteries), He never condemned the practice of wearing tefillin.
-He also never condemned wearing tzitzit (tassels), but only the “widening the borders of their garments (i.e., lengthening their tzitzits until they drag the ground), as if it made them special.
+In our other works we show how Yeshua was against the rabbinical order, as He considered it to be a replacement of His Father’s Levitical order.
+However, we should note that Yeshua was not against Judaism, or the practices of the patriarchs.
+For example, even though Yeshua roundly condemned the rabbis for wearing wide straps on their tefillin (phylacteries), He never condemned the practice.
+He also never condemned wearing tzitzit (tassels), but only the “widening the borders of their garments (i.e., lengthening their tzitzits until they drag the ground).

 Mattityahu (Matthew) 23:1-8

-1 Then Yshua spoke to the multitudes and to His disciples,
+1 Then Yeshua spoke to the multitudes and to His disciples,

 2 saying: “The scribes and the Pharisees sit in Moshe’s seat.

 3 Therefore whatever they tell you to observe, that observe and do, but do not do according to their works; for they say, and do not do.

 4 For they bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.

 5 But all their works they do to be seen by men.
 They make their phylacteries broad and enlarge the borders [tassels) of their garments.